iamraj007/Ansible_AWX_install_role/README.md

 - Ansible installed
 - Python 2.x

+## How to run the role
+ansible-playbook main.yaml

 ```yaml
 # After the role have been run, you will be able to see Docker container up and running hosting AWX.